Elijah-Bouwman-C/ergo_cv_software/README.md

 - Fix video window sizing issues

 # Misc
-- If you need additional help feel free to reach out to me by email at wndrsn@uiowa.edu or linkedin https://www.linkedin.com/in/william-anderson1/
+- If you need additional help feel free to reach out to me by email at con.anderson.william@gmail.com or linkedin https://www.linkedin.com/in/william-anderson1/